Human rights in El Salvador

 There have been persistent concerns over human rights in El Salvador.
 Some of these date from the civil war of 1980–92.
 More recent concerns have been raised by Amnesty International and Human Rights Watch.
 They include women's rights, child labor, and unlawful killings and harassment of labor union members and other social activists.
+The gang crackdown has been criticized for its impact on human rights and has led El Salvador to have the highest incarceration rate.

 History

 La Matanza was a suppression of a 1932 peasant uprising which resulted in the death of tens of thousands of civilians and ethnic genocide of indigenous Salvadorans.

 Salvadoran Civil War

 Human rights abuses were rampant during the decade-plus Salvadoran Civil War, including El Mozote Massacres, the murder of Archbishop Óscar Romero in 1980, the Zona Rosa attacks, and the 1989 murders of six Jesuit priests.
 Human rights abuses were examined by the Commission on the Truth for El Salvador and the Ad Hoc Commission.
 An amnesty law passed by the Legislative Assembly of El Salvador five days after the release of the Truth Commission report prevented judicial prosecution of perpetrators of human rights abuses.
 The peace accords also required the establishment of the Ad Hoc Commission to evaluate the human rights record of the ESAF officer corps.

 In 1993, the last of the 103 officers identified by this commission as responsible for human rights violations were retired, and the U.N. observer mission declared the government in compliance with the Ad Hoc Commission recommendations.
 Also in 1993, the Government of [El Salvador] and the UN established the Joint Group to investigate whether illegal, armed, politically motivated groups continued to exist after the signing of the peace accords.
 The group reported its findings in 1994 stating that death squads were no longer active but that violence was still being used to obtain political ends.
 The group recommended a special National Civilian Police (PNC) unit be created to investigate political and organized crime and that further reforms be made in the judicial system.
 Not all the group's recommendations were implemented.
 The peace accords provided for the establishment of a Human Rights Ombudsman's Office (National Counsel for the Defence of Human Rights).